adatisjose/SQLBItsSession/README.md

 # SQLBits Session
-This repository contains the demo files and the Power Point presentation for my SQLBits session <b>Learn how to build a real-time analytics solution in Azure</b>
+This repository contains the demo files and the Power Point presentation from my SQLBits session <b>Learn how to build a real-time analytics solution in Azure</b>

+The csv files are double compressed due to size limitations of my github repository.

 If you have any questions drop me an email at jose.mendes@adatis.co.uk.